Braid vs Mono: Which is the Better Fishing Line?

 Not only that, but accidentally knot up a braided line, whether through wind knots while casting with a reel that has too much line on it or through some other mistake, and you’ll pay for it by spending valuable time untangling multiple knots while you watch from the sidelines as your buddies are hooking into fish.

-Many sportfishermen also believe that monofilament line is a better choice for use in crystal-clear water as it provides better “invisibility” for certain species such as snapper, bonefish and permit fish that are able to pick up on the line.
+Also, many sportfishermen also believe that monofilament line is a better choice for use in crystal-clear water as it provides better “invisibility” for certain species such as snapper, bonefish and permit fish that are able to pick up on the line.
+Of course, the visibility/invisibility of your fishing line will also have a lot to do with other factors such as the color of your line and water depth in addition to the condition of the water.

-But the benefits of using braided line far outweigh some of these drawbacks.
+But as far as I’m concerned, the benefits of using braided line far outweigh some of its drawbacks.
 Perhaps the main advantages of braids are their strength, thinner diameter, and line sensitivity.
-Simply put, this allows more high-strength line to be packed onto the reel, provides more distance for casting than mono out on the boat, flats or surf, and they allow you to better feel the strike.
+Simply put, this allows more high-strength line to be packed onto the reel, provides more distance for casting than mono out on the boat, flats or surf, and lets you feel the bite better.

 The lack of stretch and the sensitivity that they offer is particularly useful when throwing lures and plugs, jigging or fishing deep water/bottom fishing, and ability to pack on more and heavier- test line on the reel is especially advantageous for the angler battling drag-smoking brutes like tarpon, kingfish and the like.